Career Center

 Introduction to Graphic Design is an excellent guide to the basics of graphic design for your middle school and high school students.
 It will teach students how to recognize quality graphic designs in the products they see and interact with every day, what makes certain designs stand out, how to design an eye-catching ad that communicates a specific message to a target audience, and what types of jobs are available for graphic designers today.

 Digital Art and Product Designs for Small Businesses: This digital art course introduces students to the world of possibilities for putting their artistic and creative skills to work online in any number of fields.
-The course covers rules governing images, where to find them, how to edit and manipulate images, fonts and word art, logos and banner ads, product design, and more.
+The course covers Photoshop® tools and techniques, rules for governing images, where to find them, how to edit and manipulate images, fonts and word art, logos and banner ads, images for social media branding, product design, and more.

 Internet Entrepreneurship for Teens: Do you have a teen who is itching to start his or her own business?
 Do you have a child who loves to dream big and reach for the stars?
 We would love to introduce you to Dana Beasley and her class—Become an Internet Entrepreneur!
 Twenty-four weekly lessons help your teen learn how to start and promote a business and learn timeless business principles.
 Whether your teen actually starts his own business during this course or creates a mock business, he should be prepared to discover brand new ways to explore his God-given passions and purpose.